ONSdigital/sdg_data_updates/CONTRIBUTING.md

   >
   > Click Rescan to pickup any changes
   >
-  > Changed files are displayed in the Upstaged changes panel.
+  > Changed files are displayed in the Unstaged changes panel.
 You can click on these to see details.
   >
   > To move them down into the Staged changes panel click on the file icon to the left of the filename in the Unstaged changes panel
   >